steadramon/ESPGeiger/docs/install/buildtargets.md

 `test` | n/a | Internal interrupt based counter.
 No output, mostly for testing the `Counter.h` functionality.
-`testpulse` | Pulse | Test build which outputs a Poisson distributed pulse on the TXPIN `testpulsepwm` | Pulse | Test build which outputs a interrupt generated pulse on the TXPIN `testgc10` | GC10 | Test build which outputs an emulated GC10 serial based Geiger counter on the TXPIN `testmightyohm` | Mighty Ohm | Test build which outputs an emulated Mighty Ohm serial based Geiger counter on the TXPIN
+`testpulse` | Pulse | Test build which outputs a Poisson distributed pulse on the TXPIN `testpulsepwm` | Pulse | Test build which outputs a interrupt generated pulse on the TXPIN `testserial` | Serial | Test build which outputs emulated serial data on the TXPIN.
+Serial format selectable at runtime via Config page.

 ### Test Build Options